 You’ve made an offer the candidate can’t refuse – except he did.
 And it’s not the first offer someone has declined.
 What’s going on?
 Are you to blame?

-Thirty-five to forty percent of all job offers are declined, according to Hcareers, meaning you’re not alone in the recruitment equivalent of getting friend-zoned.
+A lot of job offers are declined, meaning you’re not alone in the recruitment equivalent of getting friend-zoned.

 Yes, job seekers apply for multiple jobs during their often long, nerve-wracking job search and it’s, therefore, not uncommon for them to receive multiple job offers.
 Naturally, they have to turn down one (or more) offers in favour of the one that better fits their expectations and their requirements.
 In other words, they were offered something you weren’t able to.

 Often, however, getting rejected by a candidate has nothing to do with their acceptance of another (sometimes better) offer elsewhere.
 The issue may be a little closer to home than you think, or might hope, so we’ve put together this little list to help you identify why candidates are regularly saying “thanks, but no thanks” to your job offers.